srishina/mqtt.go/README.md

     type Connection interface {
         BrokerURL() string
         // Connect MQTT client calls Connect when it needs a io read writer.
-        // If the Connect returns an error during reconenct then the MQTT client will
+        // If the Connect returns an error during reconnect then the MQTT client will
         // attempt a reconnect again.
 The reconnect interval depends on backoff delay Connect(ctx context.Context) (io.ReadWriter, error)
         // Closes the network connection